Bachelor In Paradise Episode 3 Recap

 Krystal & Kenny

-Following their date from last episode, Krystal and Kenny are "coupled up," as they say.
+Following their date from Monday's episode, Krystal and Kenny are "coupled up," as they say.
 They're canoodling in pools and chatting openly about their relationship.

 "You embody a lot of qualities that every girl here is looking for," Krystal points out.
 Reminder: Kenny has an 11-year-old daughter named McKenzie.